supunlakmal/jira-time-track/docs/floating_screen_and_time_goals.md

     *   **Enabled:** Toggle whether idle detection is active.
     *   **Idle Time:** Configure the duration of inactivity (e.g., 5 minutes) after which timers are paused.
     These settings are managed internally by the `float.tsx` component and the `useIdleDetection` hook.
-*   **Break Settings:**
-    *   These settings control the break reminder feature (e.g., break duration, frequency).
-    *   They are managed by the `useBreakTimer` hook and configured via the `BreakSettingsDialog` component, which can be accessed directly from the floating screen.

 ### Window Creation and Persistence Logic (`main/helpers/create-window.ts`)